blizzkorr/GigFinder-server/README.md

 	  update a searchrequest by id for the current authenticated artist DELETE /searchreqsuests/8
 	  delete a searchrequest by id for the current authenticated artist

+### .../favorites
+	GET /favorites
+	  get the favorites for the current authenticated artist GET /favorites/3
+	  get favorite by id for the current authenticated artist POST /favorites
+	  create new favorite for the current authenticated artist PUT /favorites/3
+	  update favorite by id for the current authenticated artist DELETE /favorites/3
+	  delete favorite by id for the current authenticated artist

+### .../genres
+	GET /genres
+	  get all genres
+	GET /genres/6
+	  get genre by id

+### .../socialmedias
+	GET /socialmedias
+	  get all socialmedias
+	GET /socialmedias/6
+	  get socialmedia by id